memo33/sc4pac-tools/api.md

 This mirrors the interactive `sc4pac update` command of the CLI.
 The websocket sends a series of messages, some of which expect a specific response, such as a confirmation to continue.

+Parameters:
-Pass the parameter `simtropolisCookie` to re-use an authenticated session.
+- `simtropolisCookie=<value>` to re-use an authenticated session.
   Otherwise, the environment variable will be used instead if available.
+- `refreshChannels` to clear the cached channel contents files before updating.

 Example using Javascript in your web browser:
 ```javascript